thecsw/rsa-ee/README.md

 # RSA-EE

 This is a project used as demonstration of RSA and factorization for my diploma work.
 Everything is written in C.
+**DISCLAIMER: ALL CODE IS FOR DEMONSTRATION PURPOSES ONLY.
+DO NOT USE IT IN THE REAL WORLD TO ENCRYPT, DECRYPT, BRUTE-FORCE, SPY, GET UNAUTHORIZED ACCESS OR USE IT IN ANY OTHER PURPOSES, EXCEPT DEMONSTRATION.**

 ## Getting Started